 HF penetrates deeply and quickly into exposed tissue but generates hydronium ions relatively slowly.
-The fluoride released from the dissociation of hydrogen fluoride binds avidly to calcium and magnesium and may produce systemic effects due to hypocalcemia, hypomagnesemia, and hyperkalemia; coagulopathy and fatal cardiac arrhythmias may occur.
+The fluoride released from the dissociation of hydrogen fluoride binds avidly to calcium and magnesium.
+This binding, particularly the binding to calcium, produces severe local pain and may produce systemic effects due to hypocalcemia, hypomagnesemia, and hyperkalemia; coagulopathy and fatal cardiac arrhythmias may occur.

 Thermal burns due to incendiary agents have manifestations similar to those of other thermal burns.